Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-Just as holomorphic polarization results into exponential family for $\gamma=0$~(Appendix~\ref{app_CP}), one recovers the R\'{e}nyi max-entropy distributions as a polarization of the manifold.
-Identifying $\gamma = \tfrac{1}{k}$, we quickly realize (keeping the sign of $\gamma$) that $k \in \mathbb{Z}_{+}$ restricts $\gamma \in (0,1]$ coinciding with $\alpha \in (-1,1]$ of positive curvature discussed in Ref.~\cite{PhysRevResearch.3.033216}.
-Although ruled out by the polarization, it is interesting to notice that considering $\gamma \not \in (0,1]$ would result into the manifold having hyperbolic topology and becoming non-compact, hence not being susceptible to complexification.
-These results establish $\gamma \in (0,1]$ as values of special interest, which do not include $\gamma =0$ --- that corresponds to conventional dually-flat geometry, being related to the Shannon entropy.
+Just as holomorphic polarization for $\gamma=0$ results in exponential family distributions (Appendix~\ref{app_CP}), one recovers the R\'{e}nyi maximum entropy distributions as a polarization of the manifold for other values of $\gamma$.
+Moreover, by identifying $\gamma = \tfrac{1}{k}$, one realizes (keeping the sign of $\gamma$) that $k \in \mathbb{Z}_{+}$ introduces the restriction $\gamma \in (0,1]$, which corresponds to $\alpha \in (-1,1]$ and reflects a positive curvature, as discussed in Ref.~\cite{PhysRevResearch.3.033216}.
+Although ruled out by the polarization, it is interesting to note that considering $\gamma \not \in (0,1]$ would result in the manifold having hyperbolic topology and becoming non-compact, hence not being susceptible to complexification.
+These results establish $\gamma \in (0,1]$ as values of special physical significance: $\gamma =1$ for spin coherent states~\cite{kochetov19952}, worldline formalism~\cite{PhysRevD.103.036004}, K\"{a}hler oscillators~\cite{PhysRevD.67.065013,PhysRevD.71.089901}, and entanglement~\cite{brody2001geometric}, and other values in $\gamma \in (0,1]$ for systems described through the geometric quantization framework.
+Notably, this range does not include $\gamma =0$, which corresponds to conventional dually flat geometry and the \mbox{Shannon entropy.}